mikofure/MikoIDE/readme.md

 - Built with modern C++ and TypeScript
 - Powered by CMake and Bun.js
 - LSP integration for enhanced development experience
-- WebView2 for seamless web-native integration
+- Chromium Embedded Framework for seamless web-native integration

 ---